-Add 1 teaspoon of the diluted rennet solution and stir again for 1 minute, using the same up-and-down method.
+Add 1 teaspoon of the diluted rennet solution and stir again for 1 minute, using a gentle up-and-down motion.

-The curd should resemble yogurt and may smell similar.
+The curd should resemble yogurt and may have a similar aroma.
 Pour or scoop the curd out of the whey into a colander lined with butter muslin.
-Tie the corners of the muslin to make a bag and suspend this bag over a sink or large bowl to drain for 6 to 10 hours, or until the cheese reaches the consistency you want.
+Tie the corners of the muslin to make a bag and suspend bag over a sink or large bowl to drain 6-10 hours, or until the cheese reaches the desired consistency.

-When the cheese is ready, pour the curds out of the butter muslin bag into a bowl.
-Add salt and/or herbs now if you want to.
-Cover the bowl and stick into the refrigerator or the cellar.
+When the cheese is ready, pour the curds into a bowl.
+Add salt and herbs.
+Cover the bowl and store in the refrigerator.

 Lactic cheese will keep in the refrigerator up to 2 weeks.